ddm94/Object-Oriented-Programming-with-C-/README.md

 # Object-Oriented-Programming-with-Csharp
- An interactive text adventureg ame in C# and .NET 6
+ An interactive text adventure game in C# and .NET 6